PlasticStudio/Search/README.md

     Columns: title (priority 1), meta title (priority 2), content (priority 3)
 ```
 - Results with keyword in article title will display before keywords in page title based on order of priority and types.
-- Ensure you add a null default sort value
+- Ensure you add a null default sort value, this will be priority
 ```
 sorts:
     none:
-      Label: 'None' (or 'Priority')
+      Label: "None"
-      Sort: 'NULL'
+      Sort: "NULL"
 ```
 - enable priority
 ```